 Making Our Own DIY Custom Fitted Dog Coats

-The body of the coats would be fairly simple, but the added features I wanted made things trickier.
+The main body of the dog coats would be fairly simple, but the added features I wanted made things trickier.
 I decided to make a warm weather-resistant dog coat with fleece, then replicate the design using the more expensive and less sewing-friendly softshell to make a waterproof dog raincoat.
 First though, I needed to measure our dogs and create a pattern that was adjustable enough to suit both boys.

 How to Measure a Dog for a Coat